This post may contain affiliate links. Read the full disclosure here

 Sensoril Ashwagandha is another great extract option that’s also clinically proven.
 Here’s our favorite Sensoril Ashwagandha Extract:

 Ashwagandha is also available in it’s full form, as ground root powder.
 The root powder has a bitter taste but it is traditionally consumed as a tea with milk.
 The root powder can lead to the same benefits, but it doesn’t offer the same potency as an extract.
 For instance, 500mg of root powder will not provide the same benefits of 500mg of an Ashwagandha extract.

 Before starting anything, consult with your doctor if you are taking medication, or if any of the warnings (at the end of this post) apply to you.

 Start with a minimal dose to see how your body reacts.
 If well tolerated, you can increase the Ashwagandha dosage after a few weeks to enhance the results.
 Most studies measuring the effectiveness of Ashwagandha for anxiety used doses ranging from 200-600mg of high concentration extract per day.

 As you would expect, when the dose increased, the results increased as well.
 You’ll find that most supplements will have a serving size similar to the dosage range above.
 This is always a good gauge since not all supplements are created equal.

 Where Can I Buy Ashwagandha?

 Pregnancy concerns: Ashwagandha is not safe for pregnant or breastfeeding women.
 It has abortifacient properties which may lead to miscarriage.
-It’s not worth the risk.
+While concerns are based on very high doses, it’s not worth the risk.